rwxrob/zet/20210909172131/README.md

 far easier.

 As for `hyperv`, most will say, "What the fuck is a `hyperv`?"
 There's nothing wrong with looking it up.
-It is just a virtualization later between your hardware and host operating system and *other* operating systems.
+It is just a virtualization layer between your hardware and host operating system and *other* operating systems.
 (Search for illustrations.)
 These days you cannot even get a hyper-visor without "enabling it in your BIOS" which is the polar